Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Degeneracy study

 \subsection{Mapping analysis}

 We restrict our analysis to the six intrinsic parameters

 and the associated six-dimensional subspaces of $\Theta$ and $\mathcal{S}$, for fixed values of the remaining parameters.
 (Note the reparametrization $(\mu,M,\iota)\to(\lg{\mu},\lg{M},\cos{\iota})$.)
 This is motivated partly by computational constraints, and partly by our initial focus on the degeneracy in frequency evolution---which is most strongly determined by these six parameters.
 We have verified from a sampling of the full-dimensional (approximate) posterior that local covariances between the sets of intrinsic and extrinsic EMRI parameters are low, at least in the case of the simple long-wavelength response used here.
+This is also observed in a more recent but unrelated EMRI study \cite{Speri:2022upm}.
 In other words, the conditional posterior for the intrinsic parameters (given fixed extrinsic parameters) is locally not too dissimilar from the marginal posterior.
 Non-locally, additional degrees of degeneracy might arise due to the interplay of intrinsic and extrinsic parameters; this possibility is discussed briefly in Sec.\,\ref{subsec:cause}.

 The three phase angles $(\Phi_0,\gamma_0,\alpha_0)$ are also excluded from consideration in our mapping analysis.
 With only the four strong harmonic modes from Eq.\,\eqref{eq:strongmodes}, the stripped-down AAK model loses all sidebands due to Lense--Thirring precession, and thus its ability to constrain $\alpha_0$.
 For simplicity, we set the other two phase angles to zero in the injection and all templates, such that the phasing in all signals lines up at time $t_0=0$ (the initial time in the degeneracy study).
 This alignment essentially forces any crossing of mode phasing between two signals to occur at the earliest time, which generally maximizes their overlap over $(\Phi_0,\gamma_0)$---even if the signals are non-degenerate, since the frequencies for the four modes \eqref{eq:strongmodes} take on their minimal values at that time.
 An inclusion of $(\Phi_0,\gamma_0)$ in the analysis would likely reveal a small degree of additional degeneracy in those parameter directions, but this would not significantly alter the intrinsic degeneracy observed here (as initial phasing does not affect frequency evolution in this simple model).